-- 1. assign individuals to conduct the Claims Review who have expertise in the Federal health care program requirements applicable to the claims being reviewed; - 2. assign individuals to design and select the Claims Review sample who are knowledgeable about the appropriate statistical sampling techniques; - 3. assign individuals to conduct the coding review portions of the Claims Review who have a nationally recognized coding certification and who have maintained this certification (e.g., completed applicable continuing education requirements); - 4. assign licensed nurses or physicians with relevant education, training and specialized expertise (or other licensed health care professional acting within their scope of practice and specialized expertise) to make the medical necessity determinations required by the Claims Review; and - 5. have sufficient staff and resources to conduct the reviews required by the IA on a timely basis.
+- 1. assign individuals to conduct the Claims Review who have expertise in the billing, coding, claims submission and other applicable Federal health care program requirements; - 2. assign individuals to design and select the Claims Review sample who are knowledgeable about the appropriate statistical sampling techniques; - 3. assign individuals to conduct the coding review portions of the Claims Review who have a nationally recognized coding certification and who have maintained this certification (e.g., completed applicable continuing education requirements); - 4. assign licensed nurses or physicians with relevant education, training and specialized expertise (or other licensed health care professionals acting within their scope of practice and specialized expertise) to make the medical necessity determinations required by the Claims Review; and

+5. have sufficient staff and resources to conduct the reviews required by the IA on a timely basis.